Article

 Your tech stack isn’t just a collection of tools and software—it’s the backbone of your CX strategy

 In a market that evolves at lightning speed, understanding consumer habits and needs can seem like hitting a moving target.
 That’s where your tech stack comes in.
+A well-rounded tech stack should have the ability to reveal real-time insights about your customers on their preferences, habits and behaviors, engagement patterns, geographic locations, and demographic details.

 Overall, you want to ensure that your tech stack is providing the information in the categories listed above.
 Any tools in your current tech stack that are failing to educate you about your customers should be replaced since they can negatively impact your business in the long run.